strubleca/ka-limited-infection/README.md

   has added overhead though, and is not likely to be useful in large scale settings.
 * Use a more standard graph package.
-The choice was made not to do so to illustrate problem solving skills and expediency.
+The choice was made not to do so to keep the solution self sufficient, illustrate problem solving skills and expediency.
 * Use more standard graph file representation.
 The choice of JSON was again for expediency and simple access to Python's `json` package.